 Some car owners may think that oil changes are not very important.
 That is the wrong mindset.
 Oil is essential in the car as it keeps the entire engine lubricated and cooled.
 Your car manual will inform you of the oil change schedules that you have to follow.
 Again, failure to keep up with these schedules may result in some serious damage later on.

 Ensure other types of fluids are replenished.

 There are other parts of your car that need fluids.
 Aside from oil, your car needs brake fluid, transmission fluid, power steering fluid, coolant, among others.
 Keep the supply of these fluids at an optimal level.
 Dates to replenish these fluids are written in the manual.
-Meanwhile, new car models automatically send alerts in the form of indicator lights days before you run out of fuel.
+Meanwhile, new A1 Express Old Car Removal models automatically send alerts in the form of indicator lights days before you run out of fuel.